jetify-com/devbox/docs/app/docs/ide_configuration/direnv.md

 ___
 [direnv](https://direnv.net) is an open source environment management tool that allows setting unique environment variables per directory in your file system.
 This guide covers how to configure direnv to seamlessly work with a devbox project.

-::: note
+:::note
 Devbox 0.4.0 makes changes to the direnv hook in order to ensure better compatibility with the user's host shell.

-    If you generated your `.envrc` file with a previous version of devbox, you will need to run `devbox generate envrc --force` to update your `.envrc` file, and then re-run `devbox shell` to apply the latest changes
+If you generated your `.envrc` file with a previous version of devbox, you will need to run `devbox generate envrc --force` and then re-run `devbox shell` to apply the latest changes
 :::

 ### Prerequisites